 There are intelligent design hacks to make your product features stand out, like:

 Even smaller text isolated from dense chunks is easier to read.
-When web page design and text descriptions are easy to read, your product immediately becomes more appealing to potential customers.
+When web page design and text descriptions are easy to read, your product immediately becomes more appealing to a potential buyer.

 If you try to insert a target keyword more than three times in a 300-400 word description, you risk Google removing your product page due to keyword stuffing.